Vulnerability Management

 4. Backup and Media

 Users must store all critical files on the local area network or approved cloud-storage vendor so that they can be properly backed up.
-If an end-user chooses to store essential data elsewhere, it must be approved by District IT management or campus IT management and the user is for ensuring the data can be recovered.
+If an end-user chooses to store essential data elsewhere, it must be approved by District IT management or campus IT management and the user is responsible for ensuring the data can be recovered.

 Any media containing backup data that is stored on-site must be classified so that operations personnel can determine the sensitivity of the data stored on tape or other formats.
 Refer to the IT Data Classification Standard for the classification and handling of information.

 Any backup media that must be transferred that contains restricted information must be sent by a secured courier or another delivery method that can be accurately tracked.
-Management must approve any and all media that is moved from a secured area (especially when media is distributed to individuals).
+Management must approve all media that is moved from a secured area (especially when media is distributed to individuals).

 Strict control must be maintained over the storage and accessibility of backup media.
 Inventory logs of all media must be maintained and reviewed at least annually.